strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-apache-kafka-tiered-storage.md

   The capacity of the local storage tier is ultimately limited by the maximum disk size.
   While you can use JBOD storage to combine the capacity of multiple disks, there will always be a limit to how many disks can be mounted on your server.
   With JBOD storage, you also need careful balancing of the data between the different volumes.
-  Compared to that, the capacity of something like Amazon AWS S3 storage is practically unlimited.
+  Compared to that, the capacity of something like Amazon S3 storage is practically unlimited.
 * **Faster operations and recovery**

   By offloading the older data to the remote storage tier, the Kafka brokers will keep less data locally.